Liquid-to-liquid Heat ExchangerComponent

 Table 2 provides a summary of measurements needed to quantify the annual energy transfer and operating characteristics of a liquid-to-liquid heat exchanger.

 Table 2.
-Key values and measurements.
+Key values and measurements to evaluate heat transfer.

 Component Quantification